Prices from £35.00

 -

-- oestrogen only HRT, that contains only oestrogen (such as Vagifem)
+- oestrogen-only HRT, which only contains a type of synthetic oestrogen (such as Vagifem)

-- combined HRT, that contains oestrogen and a progestogen (such as Elleste Duet Conti)
+- combined HRT, which contains synthetic versions of oestrogen and progesterone (such as Elleste Duet Conti)

 -